GMAT vs SAT: A Complete Comparison

 Time Pressure

 Though both the GMAT and the SAT have time limits, the time pressure of the GMAT is more challenging than that of the SAT.
-The GMAT is designed specifically to challenge test-takers to think quickly and find ways to answer questions under time pressure.
+The GMAT specifically intends to challenge test-takers to think quickly and find ways to answer questions under time pressure.
 The design of the SAT is such that time pressure is a less significant factor.

 Adaptivity